MicrosoftDocs/windows-dev-docs/windows-apps-src/data-binding/data-binding-quickstart.md

 And here's the identical result in each case.

+> [!NOTE]
+> If you're using C++, then your UI won't look exactly like the illustration below: the rendering of the **ReleaseDateTime** property is different.
+See the following section for more discussion of this.

 ![Binding a list view](images/xaml-databinding4.png)

 ## Formatting or converting data values for display

-There is one small issue with the rendering above.
-The **ReleaseDateTime** property is not just a date, it's a [**DateTime**](https://msdn.microsoft.com/library/windows/apps/xaml/system.datetime.aspx), so it's being displayed with more precision than we need.
-One solution is to add a string property to the **Recording** class that returns `this.ReleaseDateTime.ToString("d")`.
-Naming that property **ReleaseDate** would indicate that it returns a date, not a date-and-time.
+There is an issue with the rendering above.
+The **ReleaseDateTime** property is not just a date, it's a [**DateTime**](/uwp/api/windows.foundation.datetime) (if you're using C++, then it's a [**Calendar**](/uwp/api/windows.globalization.calendar)).
+So, in C#, it's being displayed with more precision than we need.
+And in C++ it's being rendered as a type name.
+One solution is to add a string property to the **Recording** class that returns the equivalent of `this.ReleaseDateTime.ToString("d")`.
+Naming that property **ReleaseDate** would indicate that it returns a date, and not a date-and-time.
 Naming it **ReleaseDateAsString** would further indicate that it returns a string.

 A more flexible solution is to use something known as a value converter.
 Here's an example of how to author your own value converter.
 Add this code to your Recording.cs source code file.